code-423n4/2023-06-lukso/README.md

 - No constructor in `OwnableUnset.sol` and `LSP14Ownable2Step.sol`.
 We cannot add a constructor at the moment since these 2 contracts are shared currently between the standard and proxy version (with initialize(...)).
 Once we have the `lsp-smart-contract-upgradeable` repo, we will add a constructor in the standard version and an `initialize(...)` function in the Init version.

-- The contracts are using `supportsERC165Unchecked` to check for support of a single InterfaceId for gas cost optimization.
-It does not conform to the ERC165 standard but we do this out of gas optimization as our implementations do a lot of external calls to check for interfaces IDs.
+- The contracts are using [`supportsERC165InterfaceUnchecked`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/a7a94c77463acea95d979aae1580fb0ddc3b6a1e/contracts/utils/introspection/ERC165Checker.sol#L110) to check for support of a single interfaceId for gas cost optimisation.
+It does not conform to the ERC165 standard but we do this out of gas optimisation as our implementations do a lot of external calls to check for interfaces IDs.

 ### LSP0ERC725Account.sol

-- The effect of using msg.value with operation type DELEGATECALL in `execute(…)` functions is known.
-Similar to the issue mentioned [here](https://github.com/Uniswap/v3-periphery/issues/52).
+- The effect of using `msg.value` with operation type DELEGATECALL in `execute(…)` functions is known.
+Similar to the issue mentioned in [Uniswap V3 Periphery](https://github.com/Uniswap/v3-periphery/issues/52).

 - When the owner of the LSP0 is an EOA, if a caller calls the protected functions:
     1. the LSP20 call for `lsp20VerifyCall(...)` will pass (because it is a low level call, even if it is calling an EOA owner).
     2. but it will fail because the owner being an EOA cannot return the magic value.

-- A potential collision can happen in the `universalReceiver` function when 2 type IDs start with the same 20 bytes. *See Trust audit report finding M2 for more details.*
+- A potential collision can happen in the `universalReceiver(..)` function when 2 type IDs start with the same 20 bytes. *See Trust audit report finding M2 for more details.*

 - The UniversalReceiverDelegate of the receiver can consume a lot of gas, making the caller who initiated the transfer pay a lot in gas fees.